solfra/pywavan3D/README.md

 # pywavan3D
-This code are devolped during my M1 stage whith Jean-François Robitaill and Frederique Motte at IPAG.
+This code are devolped during my M1 stage whith Jean-François Robitaille and Frederique Motte at IPAG.
 It's a 3D version of MnGSeg developed by Jean-François Robitaill.
 This code make also new visualisation of a 3D data cube, including moment 0 and moment 1 map for the coherent part.

 ## Necesary package :